-Phase 2 is a beautiful, 380-unit market-rate, multi-family development located across the street from the commuter rail station.
+Phase 2 was the construction of Arvada Station at Arvada Ridge, a $55 million, 380-unit market-rate, multi-family development across the street from the commuter rail station.

 Phase 3 was the development of the Gateway at Arvada Ridge, a 298-unit market-rate housing complex, approximately 11 acres north of the Arvada Ridge Station.